sebastian89n/code-learning-hub/algorithms/README.md

 Bubble sort is an elementary sorting algorithm that is simple and easy to implement but inefficient for large datasets due to its quadratic time complexity.
 It is primarily useful for educational purposes and small or nearly sorted datasets where its simplicity can be an advantage.

+## Selection Sort

+### Characteristics

+- **Simple Algorithm:** Selection sort is easy to understand and implement.
+- **Comparison-Based:** It repeatedly selects the largest element from the unsorted portion of the array and swaps it with the last unsorted element.
+- **In-Place Sorting:** It sorts the array without needing additional storage, aside from a few temporary variables.
+- **Unstable Sort:** Selection sort does not guarantee the preservation of the relative order of equal elements.

+### When to Use

+- **Small Datasets:** Efficient for small arrays or lists where the simplicity of the algorithm outweighs the inefficiency of its time complexity.
+- **Memory-Constrained Environments:** Useful when memory space is limited, as it only requires a constant amount of additional space.
+- **Educational Purposes:** Ideal for teaching basic sorting concepts and algorithm analysis.

+### When Not to Use

+- **Large Datasets:** Inefficient for large datasets due to its poor average and worst-case time complexity.
+- **Stable Sorting Requirement:** Not suitable when stability is required, as it does not preserve the relative order of equal elements.

+### Algorithm

+1. Start with the entire array as the unsorted portion.
+2. Scan the unsorted portion to find the largest element.
+3. Swap the largest element found with the last element of the unsorted portion.
+4. Reduce the unsorted portion by moving the boundary one element to the left.
+5. Repeat the process for the remaining unsorted portion.
+6. Continue until the array is fully sorted.

+### Big O Notation

+- **Best Case:** `O(n^2)` - Always performs the same number of comparisons, regardless of initial order.
+- **Average Case:** `O(n^2)` - The number of comparisons remains quadratic in nature.
+- **Worst Case:** `O(n^2)` - The number of comparisons and swaps remains quadratic.
+- **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

+### Summary

+Selection sort is a straightforward sorting algorithm that is easy to implement but inefficient for large datasets due to its quadratic time complexity.
+It is an in-place, comparison-based sort that is not stable.
+This variation of selection sort works by finding the largest element and placing it at the end of the array in each iteration.
+It is mainly used for educational purposes, small datasets, or memory-constrained environments.